Zack Snyder's Justice League: Production of Justice League

-Following the release of Man of Steel (2013), director Zack Snyder outlined the basis of the DC Extended Universe (DCEU), which centered around a five-film arc including Man of Steel, Batman v Superman: Dawn of Justice (2016), and a Justice League trilogy.
-Snyder's original vision was to have Batman v Superman be the darkest in the franchise, and have subsequent films become lighter in tone.
-However, Batman v Superman was poorly received, with criticism for its dark tone, lack of humor, and slow pace.
+Following the release of Man of Steel in 2013, director Zack Snyder outlined his vision for the DC Extended Universe (DCEU), consisting of a five-film arc including Man of Steel, Batman v Superman: Dawn of Justice (2016), and a Justice League trilogy.
+Snyder's original intention was for Batman v Superman to be the darkest in the franchise, and have subsequent films become lighter in tone.
+However, Batman v Superman was poorly received, with criticism for its dark tone, slow pacing, and lack of humor.
 Distributor Warner Bros.
 Pictures and Snyder re-evaluated upcoming DCEU films, particularly Suicide Squad (2016), which had already wrapped principal photography, and Justice League, which was a month away from filming.
-Snyder and screenwriter Chris Terrio rewrote Justice League to be lighter in tone.
+Thus, Snyder and screenwriter Chris Terrio rewrote Justice League to change its tone.
 Cinematographer Fabian Wagner said Snyder wanted to "get away from the stylized, desaturated, super-high contrast looks of other films in the franchise."

 Principal photography for Justice League began in April 2016 and wrapped the following December.
 Months later, multiple cuts of Snyder's Justice League were shown to Warner Bros. executives, in addition to friends and family of Snyder.
 A final run-time and picture lock were achieved, though the cuts had incomplete visual effects shots and partial audio mixing.
-Snyder said that he had multiple cuts that were essentially "done", only needing "a few CG tweaks" to complete.
-Forbes contributor and film screenwriter Mark Hughes reported that Snyder's cut was more than 90% complete, while The Daily Telegraph cited a visual effects expert as estimating that Warner Bros. would need another $30–40 million to finish the film.
-Warner Bros. executives who saw Snyder's cut felt that Snyder had made significant efforts to lighten the tone following the criticism of Batman v Superman: Dawn of Justice.
-Despite this, Warner Bros. was unhappy with the results and insider reports indicated that it considered the cut "unwatchable".
+Snyder said his multiple cuts were essentially "done," only requiring "a few CG tweaks" for completion.
+Forbes contributor and film screenwriter Mark Hughes reported that Snyder's cut was more than 90% complete, while The Daily Telegraph cited a visual effects expert estimating that Warner Bros. would need another $30–40 million for completion.
+Snyder began screening his rough versions of Justice League by February 27, 2017, with studio executives disliking it as they felt the plot was too complex and decided to pivot.